-Turnitin is a database of academic sources, student papers and websites which your work can be checked against.
+Turnitin is a database of academic sources, student papers and websites which your work can be checked against for signs of plagiarism.
 Any work you upload for assessment purposes may be put through this service.

-When you submit work through Turnitin you should receive an originality report, detailing how much of your work's content was matched with the resource database.
-Find out how to interpret this report...
+When you submit work through Turnitin you will receive an originality report, detailing how much of your work's content was matched with the resource database.
+Find out what this means.

 Initially, you will be invited to a meeting to discuss the allegation...

 Academic Conduct Panels make decisions arising from investigations into cheating or misconduct, and any consequent sanctions, and inform Subject Assessment Boards accordingly.

 Cheating Allegation Panels (CAPs) review allegations regarding cheating in examinations.

 Academic misconduct is a very serious matter; should you receive a sanction for your behaviour or actions this could have a material impact on your progression or award.

 Should an allegation that you have breached the Code of Academic Conduct be upheld, the Academic Conduct Panel (ACP) or Cheating Allegation Panel (CAP) will decide on a suitable sanction.